home | faq | registered students log-in | join our mailing list | e-mail us | join the clinical discussion forum | to order

 When we, as clinicians, follow the scope of our practice, our patients feel more confident.

-1. be able to identify components of ethical professional conduct.
+Learning Objectives In this 6 unit course clinicians will be able to identify and discuss: 1.
+Components of ethical professional conduct. |

 AUTHORS' DISCLAIMER